-- NOTES the status of outstanding petitions submitted to Council during the period 16 August 2016 to 15 February 2022, forming Attachment 1 to this Report; - 2 NOTES that in relation to the petition requesting the City of Joondalup implement one hour of free off-street parking in the Central Business District with some short-term 15 minute free parking bays included at strategic locations from Monday to Friday, that Council: - 2.1 DOES NOT SUPPORT the introduction of one hour of free off-street parking in the Central Business District, with some short-term 15 minute free parking bays included at strategic locations from Monday to Friday; - 2.2 ADVISES the lead petitioner of Council's decision;

-- NOTES that in relation to the petition requesting the City not to install paid public parking at Ocean Reef Marina, and any coastal location within the City of Joondalup, that Council: - 3.1 NOTES that the setting of all Fees and Charges, including parking fees, on City managed land will be considered as part of the Annual Budget; - 3.2 ADVISES the lead petitioner of Council's decision; - 4 NOTES that in relation to the petition requesting that the City install a bin to service the existing dog waste bag dispenser along Spinaway Street, Craigie (outside Craigie Heights Primary School Oval entrance gate), that Council: - 4.1 NOTES that the existing dog waste dispenser is located within the school property boundary along Spinaway Street, Craigie and was installed and maintained by the Craigie Heights Primary School independently of the City; - 4.2 NOTES that the City is liaising with the Craigie Heights Primary School with the aim to install a bin to service this area for a fee payable from 2022-23 as per the City's Fees and Charges; - 4.3 ADVISES the lead petitioner of its decision; - NOTES that in relation to the petition for remedial works to be undertaken to ensure safe pedestrian access in and around the intersection of Camarino Drive and Trappers Drive, Woodvale, that Council: - 5.1 NOTES that the upgrading of the Trappers Drive intersections at Camarino Drive and Chichester Drive and path improvements have been approved by Council at its meeting held on 15 February 2022 (CJ029-02/22 refers) to be funded under the Local Roads and Community Infrastructure (LRCI) Program Phase 3; - 5.2 ADVISES the lead petitioner of its decision.
+- 1 NOTES the status of outstanding petitions submitted to Council during the period 16 August 2016 to 15 February 2022, forming Attachment 1 to Report CJ034-03/22; - 2 NOTES that in relation to the petition requesting the City of Joondalup implement one hour of free off-street parking in the Central Business District with some short-term 15 minute free parking bays included at strategic locations from Monday to Friday, that Council: - 2.1 DOES NOT SUPPORT the introduction of one hour of free off-street parking in the Central Business District, with some short-term 15 minute free parking bays included at strategic locations from Monday to Friday; - 2.2 ADVISES the lead petitioner of Council's decision; - 3 NOTES that in relation to the petition requesting the City not to install paid public parking at Ocean Reef Marina, and any coastal location within the City of Joondalup, that Council: - 3.1 NOTES that the setting of all Fees and Charges, including parking fees, on City managed land will be considered as part of the Annual Budget; - 3.2 ADVISES the lead petitioner of Council's decision; - 4 NOTES that in relation to the petition requesting that the City install a bin to service the existing dog waste bag dispenser along Spinaway Street, Craigie (outside Craigie Heights Primary School Oval entrance gate), that Council: - 4.1 NOTES that the existing dog waste dispenser is located within the school property boundary along Spinaway Street, Craigie and was installed and maintained by the Craigie Heights Primary School independently of the City; - 4.2 NOTES that the City is liaising with the Craigie Heights Primary School with the aim to install a bin to service this area for a fee payable from 2022-23 as per the City's Fees and Charges; - 4.3 ADVISES the lead petitioner of its decision; - 5 NOTES that in relation to the petition for remedial works to be undertaken to ensure safe pedestrian access in and around the intersection of Camarino Drive and Trappers Drive, Woodvale, that Council: - 5.1 NOTES that the upgrading of the Trappers Drive intersections at Camarino Drive and Chichester Drive and path improvements have been approved by Council at its meeting held on 15 February 2022 (CJ029-02/22 refers) to be funded under the Local Roads and Community Infrastructure (LRCI) Program - Phase 3; - 5.2 ADVISES the lead petitioner of its decision.

-ITEM 6 MINUTES OF REGIONAL COUNCIL MEETINGS

-RESPONSIBLE Mrs Rebecca Maccario ACTING DIRECTOR Governance and Strategy

-FILE NUMBER 03149, 41196, 101515

-ATTACHMENT Attachment 1 Mindarie Regional Council -

-Ordinary Council Meeting Minutes -

-27 January 2022

-(Please Note: Attachment 1 is only available

-electronically).

-AUTHORITY / DISCRETION Information - includes items provided to Council for
+To access this attachment on electronic document, click here: Attach5brf220308.pdf

+WARD All RESPONSIBLE ACTING DIRECTOR Mrs Rebecca Maccario Governance and Strategy FILE NUMBER 03149, 41196, 10 1515 ATTACHMENT Mindarie Regional Council - Ordinary Council Meeting Minutes - 27 January 2022 Attachment 1 is only available electronically).
+AUTHORITY / DISCRETION cludes items provided to Council for uses only that do not require a decision of r 'noting').